Phil Rauscher

-Philip Rauscher (born June 2, 1985) is a college football offensive assistant for the Georgia Bulldogs, who was formerly the offensive line coach and run game coordinator for the Jacksonville Jaguars of the National Football League (NFL).
+Philip Rauscher (born June 2, 1985) is an American football coach who is the offensive line coach for the Georgia Bulldogs.
+He was formerly the offensive line coach and run game coordinator for the Jacksonville Jaguars of the National Football League (NFL).
 He previously served as an assistant coach for the Minnesota Vikings, Washington Redskins and Denver Broncos.

 Playing career

 Rauscher was a lineman at UCLA from 2003 to 2005, before an injury suffered in high school reappeared and forced him to retire.

 Coaching career

 College coaching

 Rauscher stayed with UCLA as an undergraduate assistant at the request of Bruins head coach Karl Dorrell and offensive coordinator Tom Cable.
 After graduating, he remained with the program as a graduate assistant before going on to Dixie State as their offensive coordinator in 2010.
 He was an administrative assistant at Utah in 2011 for Utes offensive coordinator Norm Chow, who was UCLA's offensive coordinator when Rauscher was a graduate assistant.

 After Chow was named the head coach at Hawaii in 2012, Rauscher was named the program's tight ends coach and recruiting coordinator.
 He was not retained by Chow and Hawaii after the 2013 season.
 Rauscher spent 2014 as the offensive coordinator and offensive line coach at Cal Lutheran.